ezekaj/fract_ol/README.md

 - Fire: Red, orange, and yellow gradient resembling flames
 - Psychedelic: Rainbow cycling colors
 - Grayscale: Black and white gradient

+## Bonus Features

+- **Multiple Fractal Types**: Mandelbrot, Julia, and Tricorn
+- **Interactive Julia Set**: Move your mouse over the Julia set to change parameters in real-time
+- **Smooth Coloring**: Toggle with S key for more aesthetically pleasing renders
+- **Animated Colors**: Toggle with M key for dynamic, flowing color transitions in the psychedelic scheme
+- **On-screen Information**: Display coordinates, zoom level, and iteration count
+- **Multi-threading**: Toggle with T key for faster rendering on multi-core systems
+- **UI Controls**: Toggle the UI display with U key

 ## Project Structure